Q: Who's unsurprised by shocking Fox News revelations? A: Ex-Fox journalists

 "With the absence of Roger Ailes, the mentality that no one was going to be bigger than the network had disappeared," Roginsky says.

 To be clear on Roginsky's feelings about Ailes, she was one of many women at Fox News who alleged he sexually harassed her.
 She sued Fox and Ailes and received an undisclosed settlement.
-Fox News says CEO Suzanne Scott has completely reshaped the network's culture.
+Fox News says CEO Suzanne Scott has completely reshaped the network's culture since the Ailes era.

 Despite all that, Roginsky says Ailes enforced an intense discipline at Fox that vanished, right as Trump won the nomination and headed to the White House.
 Over the Trump years, many journalists left Fox, including Cameron, anchor Shepard Smith and others.